Needlepointers.com Logo

 Start assembling the snowflake by lining all of the sections up side by side in the same direction.
 If your colored paper is on the right, make sure all are on the right.

-Glue/staple the sections together at the middle where the sections touch.
+Glue/staple the sections together in the middle where the sections touch.
 The middle is where you just glued/stapled them.

 3D Paper Snowflake Tutorial - Glue in a row

-After gluing/stapling it should look like the above pictures.
+After gluing/stapling it should look like the above photo.

 Step 5 - Make a Snowflake Circle

-Once you have the long row of them attached, keep the row of sections on the table, take the first and the last one and join them together in a circle.
+Once you have the long row of paper sections attached and on the table, take the first and the last one and join them together in a circle.
 Glue/staple them together at the centers.3D Paper Snowflake Tutorial - Make a Circle

-Step 6: Glue Inner Section of the 3D Snowflake
+Step 6: Glue the Inner Section of the 3D Paper Snowflake

 Step 7 - Punch a Hole to Hang

 Lastly, use a hole punch to make a hole in one of the outside points.
-Attach a length of string, yarn or ribbon to hang them by.
+Attach a length of string, yarn or ribbon to hang the 3D paper snowflake.
 Hang the paper snowflakes from a mantle, on a tree, from the ceiling or in the window.

-Your 3D paper snowflake is complete.
+Your giant paper snowflake is complete.
 With how easy it is to make these, you can make a whole collection of them!
 Scroll down to purchase supplies for this project.

-If you don't join the sections together into a snowflake, you can punch a hold in the top, attach yarn, thread or ribbon and hang these sections around the house and on the tree as a twirly ornament.
-3D Paper Snowflake Finished - Alternate paper
+Each section of the snowflake can become it's own decoration.
+If you don't join the sections together into a snowflake, you can punch a hole in the top of each section, attach yarn, thread or ribbon and hang them around the house and on the tree as a twirly ornament.
+3D Paper Snowflake Finished - One Section

-I hope you enjoy this tutorial and decide to have a fun family evening together crafting some 3D paper snowflakes.
+I hope you enjoyed this tutorial and have a fun family evening together crafting some giant 3D paper snowflakes.

 If you liked this project be sure to pin, bookmark and share.
 Also, sign up for our newsletter, and never miss a DIY tutorial!
 You'll get access to all of our FREE patterns, FREE project tutorials and lots more!